python/mypy/docs/source/final_attrs.rst

 -------------

 Like with attributes, sometimes it is useful to protect a method from overriding.
-You can use the ``typing_extensions.final`` decorator for this purpose:
+You can use the :py:func:`@final <typing.final>` decorator for this purpose:

 .. code-block:: python

-   from typing_extensions import final
+   from typing import final

    class Base:
        @final